Speaker McCarthy faces an almost impossible task trying to unite House GOP and fund the government

 “The ball’s in Kevin’s court,” said Republican Rep. Ralph Norman of the Freedom Caucus.

-The latest House government funding proposal, a compromise between members of the hard-right Freedom Caucus and others from the more pragmatic Main Street conservatives, was almost dead on arrival, left sputtering even after McCarthy loaded it up with spending cuts and Republican priorities in a border security package.
+The latest House government funding proposal, a compromise between members of the hard-right Freedom Caucus and the more pragmatic Main Street conservatives, was almost dead on arrival, left sputtering even after McCarthy loaded it up with spending cuts and Republican priorities in a border security package.

 Behind closed doors Tuesday, the speaker was trying to stress the political repercussions of a government shutdown to Republicans, warning them that no party wins with a closure.

-Unlike a closed-door GOP meeting last week, when an angry and frustrated McCarthy unleashed foul language on his colleagues, he tried a different tack when addressing his members on Tuesday morning in the Capitol basement.
+Unlike last week when an angry and frustrated McCarthy unleashed foul language on his colleagues, he tried a different tack when addressing his members privately in the Capitol basement.

-Appearing cool, calm and collected, McCarthy cast the funding plan as just a proposal and left time for rank-and-file members to debate its merits, according to Republicans familiar with the meeting.
+Appearing cool, calm and collected, McCarthy cast the funding plan as just a proposal and left time for rank-and-file members to debate, according to Republicans familiar with the meeting.

-Still, one Republican after another rose to speak, telling McCarthy that the current plan would not have their votes.
+Still, one Republican after another rose to tell McCarthy that the current plan would not have their votes.
 With a slim majority, he needs almost every Republican on board.

 Rep. Stephanie Bice, R-Okla., one of the negotiators for the Main Street group, urged her colleagues later to not let the “perfect be the enemy of the good.”

-The showdown over the usually popular defense bill shows the difficulty ahead — it was the second time McCarthy had tried to advance the measure.
-He abruptly withdrew it from consideration last week when conservatives signaled they would be a show of force as they push for broader spending cuts elsewhere.
+The showdown over the usually popular defense bill shows the difficulty ahead — it was the second time McCarthy had tried to advance the measure after he abruptly withdrew it from consideration last week.

-The attempt to soothe tensions among Republicans comes as tempers are flaring and as the majority’s big personalities try to seize the upper hand — some trying to lead and others hoping to disrupt any plans for compromise.
+The attempt to soothe tensions among Republicans comes as tempers are flaring and as big personalities try to seize the upper hand — some trying to lead and others hoping to disrupt any plans for compromise.

 Florida’s two leading conservatives, Matt Gaetz and newcomer Byron Donalds, are sniping in the halls and across social media, as Gaetz criticizes the deal Donalds and others struck as insufficiently conservative.